d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 This PhD is also supported by Microsoft Research through its PhD Scholarship Programme.

-Student Name: Vicent Briva-Iglesias
+Student Name: Vicent Briva-Iglesias (graduated)

 Title: Understanding the Experience of Interactive Machine Translation